Damped oscillations of the probability of random events followed by absolute refractory period: exact analytical results

 \textbf{1.
 Introduction}

-Many natural and technical events are followed by a refractory period, when for some time after the event a repetition of a similar event is unlikely (relative refractory period) or even impossible (absolute refractory period).
-A characteristic natural example is the neuron and the refractory nature of its ability to generate electrical impulses - spikes.
-In turn, a typical example from the technique is the existence of so-called dead time for some types of detectors (so-called the Type 1 counters \cite{Cox62}), especially for photodetectors.
-The dead time is a fixed period of time after the detector triggering during which it becomes inoperative.
-Both the neuronal refractoriness and the detector dead time influence essentially counting distributions.
-If instant events of the same type, each of which is followed by the same absolute refractory period $\tau_{ref}$, occur randomly, the average interval $T$ between the events can be represented as the sum $T=\tau_{ref}+T_{0}$, where $T_{0}$ is the value of the average interval if refractoriness is absent.
-A more nontrivial consequence of the refractory period is damped oscillations of the event occurrence probability as a function of time \cite{Perk67,WCBJ72,Kin06}, which are strongly pronounced at $T_{0}\lesssim \tau_{ref}$.
-Such transient oscillations arise due to (i) a specific initial condition and (ii) the fact that random instant events ordered in time in the presence of refractoriness become dependent on each other.
-In particular, the probability of a subsequent event depends on the time elapsed from the preceding event.
-Random point processes of this kind are called renewal processes and are the subject of study of the renewal theory \cite{Cox62}.
-This theory has a method of getting an explicit analytical description for the damped oscillations of the event probability by finding of so-called renewal density \cite{Cox62,Perk67}.
-For instance, this has been repeatedly done for the classic example of the Poisson process modulated by the dead time or absolute refractory period \cite{Malm47,Ric66,Muller73,Muller74,Cant75,John83,John86,Pom99,Picib08,PRE2010,JCN2012,NC2018}.
-However, the resulting analytical formula for the time-dependent probability of the event is quite cumbersome, and that complicates further analysis.
+Natural and technical events are often followed by a refractory period: after the event has happened, repeating similar events for some time is either unlikely (relative refractory period) or impossible (absolute refractory period).
+A characteristic natural example is the refractory nature of the neuron ability to generate electrical pulses, "spikes".
+In turn, a typical technical example is the so-called dead time for some type of detectors, particularly photodetectors: the dead time is a fixed period after the detector triggering during which it becomes inoperative.
+Both the neuronal refractoriness and the detector dead time make an essential impact on the statistical distribution of counted events.
+Assuming that instant identical events occur randomly and that each event is followed by the same absolute refractory period $\tau_{ref}$, it is intuitively clear that average interval $T$ between the events should be a sum, $T=\tau_{ref}+T_{0}$, where $T_{0}$ is the average interval if the refractoriness would vanish.
+A more nontrivial consequence of the refractory period is damped oscillations of the event occurrence probability as a function of time \cite{Perk67,WCBJ72,Kin06}.
+These are strongly pronounced at $T_{0}\lesssim \tau_{ref}$.
+Such transient oscillations arise due to (i) a specific initial condition and (ii) the fact that, in the presence of refractoriness, the random instant events ordered in time are no longer independent from each other.
+In particular, the probability of a subsequent event depends on the time elapsed from the preceding one.
+Random point processes of this kind are called renewal processes and are a subject of study of the renewal theory \cite{Cox62}.
+This theory has a method of getting an explicit analytical description for the damped oscillations of the event probability by finding the so-called renewal density \cite{Perk67,Cox62}.
+For instance, it has been done repeatedly for the classic example of the Poisson process modulated by the dead time or absolute refractory period \cite{Malm47,Ric66,Muller73,Muller74,Cant75,John83,John86,Pom99,Picib08,PRE2010,JCN2012,NC2018}.
+However, the resulting analytical formula for the time-dependent probability of the event is quite bulky, and that complicates substantially getting further analytical findings.